JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “Let’s go to ‘Youth World’!”
 I said to which Marc and Andrew responded with a hesitant, “Okay…” so down the stairs we went.

-Once we were downstairs we all took a few steps until we hit the weird alley that was technically Brighton 1st Street, but literally Beack Walk or some nonsense like that.
+Once we were downstairs we all took a few steps until we hit the weird alley that was technically Brighton 1st Street, but literally Beach Walk or some nonsense like that.

 Marc poked Andrew in the arm, and motioned towards the Brighton Towers.
 They were a newish co-op building that seemed nicer than the tenements most of us grew up in, but were dumpy in their own way.